linju-podcast/website/src/content/podcast/en/podcast-06.md

 ---
-title: 'EP 6 English Learning Methods Extravaganza'
+title: 'EP 6 English Learning Methods Sharing'
 tags: ['englishLearnings']
 description: 'In this episode, we break down English learning into three stages: beginner, intermediate, and advanced, sharing effective methods based on our personal experiences.'
 date: 2023-12-22